What is the 70-20-10 Learning Model and Why Does It Matter?

 2. 20% - Social Learning: This aspect involves learning from others through activities such as coaching, mentoring, collaborative learning, and receiving feedback.
 It emphasizes the importance of social interactions in the learning process.

 3. 10% - Formal Learning: This represents structured learning activities such as courses, workshops, seminars, and e-learning modules.
-While important, it forms the smallest portion of professional learning according to this model.
+These formal learning opportunities and formal training courses are important but form the smallest portion of professional learning according to this model.

 It’s important to note that these percentages are not rigid rules but rather a general guideline.
 The exact ratio can vary depending on the individual, the organization, and the specific learning context.